bitlessme/bitlessme/README.md

 - 👀 I’m interested in Machine Learing, Data Science and Web development
 - 🌱 I’m currently learning Machine Learning & Web Developement
 - 💬 Ask me about AI, Full stack and The Big Bang
-- 📫 How to reach me @ghostpersin
+- 📫 How to reach me @ghostpersin on discord
 - ⚡ Fun fact: I like cats and books